Overall Score 6.8 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings is the rank of protection given by a casing, against dust and liquids.
-The letters 'IP' are followed by two values The first value of the IP rating means protection against solids such as dust, followed by the one that refers to resistance against liquids (water).
+IP ratings refer to the rank of protection given by a casing, against dust and water.
+The letters 'IP' are followed by two values The first value of the IP rating means protection against solids say dust, while the second refers to protection against liquids (water).

 no data available to specify a protection rating